10 Website Footer Examples and What You Should Have In Yours

 What they’re doing well: Unlike some other color-contrasting footers, Dr. Mike’s footer has a blue-and-white monochromatic design.

+However, the designer did a great job of using light blue colors against the dark blue background to show visitors what they should pay attention to.
 Sure, visitors can click on the navigation links or social media icons, but the focal points of the footer are the Contact Us button and the opt-in email form.

 Takeaway: Don’t be afraid to go for a monochromatic website footer, as long as you use lighter shades of the same color to direct your audience’s attention to the next steps.